-Meet Scott, Salesforce Admin and teacher of LGBT homeless youth
+Meet Scott, Salesforce MVP and teacher of LGBT homeless youth

 It’s wonderful to see students on Trailhead, feeling excited about learning and proud of themselves for their accomplishments.

 When did you first encounter Salesforce?

 I first came across Salesforce when I was working at Kelly Connect supporting Apple as a tech support agent.
 We tracked schedules, bonuses, and even had a game in the Salesforce Classic UI.
 I was a business user with aspirations of becoming a Salesforce Admin.
 It wasn’t until much later that I found Trailhead.
 When our Success Manager was out on paternity leave, Chris Duarte took his place.
 Chris was such a helpful Success Manager and I never forgot how she helped us get through a few big issues.
 When I found out Chris started working on something called Trailhead I knew I had to see what it was about.
 I became hooked!

 What is your biggest win thanks to something you’ve learned from Trailhead?